m3db/m3/docs/operational_guide/availability_consistency_durability.md

 However, even within the category of HA systems, there is a broad spectrum of consistency and durability guarantees that a database can provide.
 To address as many use cases as possible, M3DB can be tuned to achieve the desired balance between performance, availability, durability, and consistency.

 Generally speaking, [the default and example configuration for M3DB](https://github.com/m3db/m3/tree/master/src/dbnode/config) favors performance and availability, as that is well-suited for M3DB's most common metrics and Observability use cases.
-To instead favor consistency and durability, consider tuning values as described in (TODO).
+To instead favor consistency and durability, consider tuning values as described in the "Tuning for Consistency and Durability" section.
-Database operators who are using M3DB for workloads that require stricter consistency and durability guarantees should consider tuning the default configuration to better suite their use case.
+Database operators who are using M3DB for workloads that require stricter consistency and durability guarantees should consider tuning the default configuration to better suit their use case.

-The rest of this document describes the various configuration options that are available to M3DB operators to make those tradeoffs.
+The rest of this document describes the various configuration options that are available to M3DB operators to make such tradeoffs.

-While reading the rest of this document, we recommend referring to [the default configuration file](https://github.com/m3db/m3/blob/master/src/dbnode/config/m3dbnode-all-config.yml) (which has every possible configuration value set) to see how the described values fit into M3DB's configuration as a whole.
+While reading it, we recommend reffering to [the default configuration file](https://github.com/m3db/m3/blob/master/src/dbnode/config/m3dbnode-all-config.yml) (which has every possible configuration value set) to see how the described values fit into M3DB's configuration as a whole.

 ## Tuning for Performance and Availability

 ### Client Write and Read consistency

 We recommend running the client with `writeConsistencyLevel` set to `majority` and `readConsistencyLevel` set to `unstrict_majority`.
 This means that all write must be acknowledged by a quorums of nodes in order to be considered succesful, and that reads will attempt to achieve quorum, but will return the data from a single node if they are unable to achieve quorum.
+This ensures that reads will normally ensure consistency, but degraded conditions will cause reads to fail outright as long as at least a single node can satisfy the request.

 You can read about the consistency levels in more detail in [the Consistency Levels section](../m3db/architecture/consistencylevels.md)

 ### Commitlog Configuration